HOW JESUS RESTORES OUR HUMANITY IN A DEHUMANIZED WORLD

 A quick scroll through the news is a sad reminder that our world is full of broken relationships, but can they be fixed?
 In this final session, we'll wrestle with demoralizing ideas and investigate how Jesus not only taught, but lived out, what it looks like to mend our broken relationships.

-Andy Steiger is the founder and director of Apologetics Canada, an organization dedicated to helping churches across Canada better understand and engage today’s culture.
-He created and hosted the Thinking Series and is the Author of Thinking?
+Andy Steiger is the founder and president of Apologetics Canada, an organization dedicated to helping churches across Canada better understand and engage today’s culture.
+Most recently, he wrote the book Reclaimed: How Jesus Restores Our Humanity in a Dehumanized World, which was preceded by The Human Project.
+He also created and hosted The Thinking Series and is the author of Thinking?
 Answering Life’s Five Biggest Questions.
-He has spoken on life’s big questions internationally in universities, conferences, churches, prisons and coffee shops.
+Andy speaks on these topics internationally at universities, conferences, churches, prisons and coffee shops.
 He is currently a PhD candidate at the University of Aberdeen in Scotland.
-Andy lives in Abbotsford, BC, Canada with his wife, Nancy, and their two boys.
+Andy is originally from Portland, Oregon and currently lives in Abbotsford, British Columbia with his wife, Nancy, and their boys.

 Order this 4-part video series designed to encourage discussion on dehumanization and to demonstrate how the Gospel humanizes.